ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/001_problem_description.md

 Are you ready to dive into the world of self-balancing trees?
 In the next section, we'll explore the fundamental concepts of AVL trees and how they maintain balance.

 **Question to ponder**: Why do you think maintaining balance in a tree is so important for performance?
+How much faster is O(log n) compared to O(n) for large datasets?